 Movie Magic Screenwriter ($169) and Movie Outline ($199) have become more popular in the past couple of years.
 They include more options than Final Draft for the preparation stage when you are making decisions about scene content before you begin writing the actual scenes.

 If you’re an Apple fan, then your desktop will probably want to be running Montage($50), although a version of Final Draft is available as well.
 There are also apps for both Montage and Final Draft available for your iPad or iPhone if you want to write on the move.

-If you choose to write online, then there are lots of options but Celtx and Plotbot are a good starting point.
-They’re free to use and will suit those who love to store their work in the cloud instead of on a hard drive.
+If you choose to write online, then there are lots of options but Celtx is a good starting point.
+It’s free to use and will suit those who love to store their work in the cloud instead of on a hard drive.
 A big plus point for Celtx is that it offers a very intuitive storyboarding feature.

-You should try each of these for a couple of days to see which suits your needs.
-Every user has an opinion on which is best, but there’s no clear winner yet.
-The advantage of these programs is you can test them without breaking the bank.
+You should try this for a couple of days to see if it suits your needs.
+Every user has an opinion on the software.
+The advantage of this program is you can test it without breaking the bank.
 If you buy one of the paid options listed above, you are likely to stay with that software rather than dip into your wallet again.

 It always takes times to learn the ins and outs of software that will save you hours and effort later.
 Putting in the work early by actually writing something that you might be able to sell is a great way to find your way around these programs.